egordm/boosters/docs/research/feature-bundling.md

 ### Real-World Impact

-Our quality benchmark shows booste-rs is 4% worse on the Adult dataset (105 one-hot features from 14 original) compared to LightGBM.
+Our quality benchmark shows boosters is 4% worse on the Adult dataset (105 one-hot features from 14 original) compared to LightGBM.
 This is partly due to:
 1. Equal-width binning on binary features (addressed separately via quantile binning)
 2. No feature bundling optimization (this RFC)